bugcrowd/disclosure-policy/coordinated_disclosure_policy.md

-# Responsible Disclosure Policy (Example)
+# Coordinated Disclosure Policy (Example)

-[COMPANY] Responsible Disclosure Policy
+[COMPANY] Coordinated Disclosure Policy

 We take the security of our systems seriously, and we value the security community.
-The responsible disclosure of security vulnerabilities helps us ensure the security and privacy of our users.
+The coordinated disclosure of security vulnerabilities helps us ensure the security and privacy of our users.

 **Guidelines**